-1.1 These General Terms (Terms) apply to any services (Services) and all resulting data, reports, content and other information (Work) provided by upUgo Ltd Limited (Company Number 09090758) (upUgo Ltd) to its clients (Client).
+1.1 These General Terms (Terms) apply to any services (Services) and all resulting data, reports, content and other information (Work) provided by upUgo Ltd Limited (Company Number 09090758) to its clients (Client).

-1.2 These General Terms form a binding contract between upUgo Ltd and Client in respect of the Services, incorporating the Key Terms set out in any Client Agreement or other binding agreement between the parties (Agreement).
+1.2 These General Terms form a binding contract between upUgo Ltd and Client in respect of the Services, incorporating the Key Terms set out in Schedule 1 or other binding agreement between the parties (Agreement).
+In the event of any conflict between the terms and Schedule 1 the terms of Schedule 1 shall apply.

-1.3 These Terms shall be deemed effective upon the Client either signing the Client Agreement, or accepting any written proposal or any Services from upUgo Ltd. These Terms apply for the period specified as the Term in the Agreement, automatically renewed at the end of each Term.
+1.3 These Terms shall be deemed effective upon the Client either signing the Client Agreement, or accepting any written proposal or any Services from upUgo Ltd. These Terms apply for the period specified as the Term in the Agreement,.

-1.4 upUgo Ltd is an online marketing agency and may rely on third parties to perform the Services. upUgo Ltd is not responsible for the performance of such services by third parties.
+1.4 upUgo Ltd is an online marketing agency and may rely, subject to the Client’s prior written approval and consent, on third parties to perform the Services.
+Unless otherwise provided for in these Terms or in Schedule 1, upUgo Ltd is not responsible for the performance of such services by third parties.

 1.5 upUgo Ltd is an independent contractor to Client, not an employee or partner of Client in any way.
 The Services are provided for the sole benefit of the Client, unless expressly agreed otherwise.